ahmedbelalnour/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I implemented a multi size sliding window search in multi_size_slide_window() in the 12th code cell of the IPython notebook with overlap 75%.
 I searched on windows of scales 95x95 to 140x140 with step 10px over the whole road area `y_start_stop = [350, 700]`, because these searches produce good results.
 Then I filtered false positives by implementing a threshold on the heatmap in the 14th code cell of the IPython notebook.
+![alt text][image3]

 Here is an example of a multi-size sliding window and heatmap of detections made on a test image:

-![alt text][image3]
+![alt text][image4]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?
 I implemented the complete pipeline in process_image() in the 17th code cell of the IPython notebook.
-Here are some example images:
-![alt text][image4]

----

 ### Video Implementation